akka/akka/akka-docs/src/main/paradox/additional/native-image.md

 message structures must be carefully tested as it is hard to predict if and how Jackson will reflectively interact with them.

-@scala[However, nested types cannot automatically be found and sealed supertypes for ADTs must be marked with the marker traits or will cause runtime errors.
-Scala standard library Enums are not possible to serialize in native images.]
+@scala[However, nested types cannot automatically be found and sealed supertypes for ADTs must be marked with the marker traits or will cause runtime errors.]

 Single parameter constructor messages that in a regular JDK can work after adding a `@JsonCreator` will instead need a `@JsonProperty("parameterName")` annotation on the constructor parameter to work in native-images.